 A medium-quality page has nothing wrong but nothing special and is mediocre.
 The page cannot qualify to be of high quality as it has just a few of the traits mentioned as high quality and exhibits some low-quality traits too.

 A high-quality page has content of the highest level of effort, originality, or skill/talent to achieve its purpose in its creation.
 It also exhibits a high level of E-E-A-T. The reputation of the website and the content creator is appealing and positive.
-For non-YMYL websites, popularity, user engagement, and user reviews is evidence of its reputation.
+For non-YMYL websites, popularity, user engagement, and user reviews are evidence of its reputation.

 A website will have a positive reputation based on the type of content a website provides.
 They are popular and well-known for their topic or content type.
 A positive reputation of the website is the reason for the high rating.
 Many smaller websites and startups have little reputation, and pages can still receive a high rating without reputation information based on Google E-E-A-T.